tytydraco/yessleep/out/My_dog_mightve_just_saved_my_life.md

 It is so random and sporadic, but the voice is always the same.
 Weird, almost 'dial-up' sounding).
 Two knocks at the door. *Rap rap*, then humming a tune I don't recognize (I'll try to get audio next time).

 One quick "ANY ONE IN THERE AWAKE AND ALIVE?" was enough to tetrify me, in that strange, artificial sounding voice.
-We're all huddled in the only room that does not have windows, my wife's hand in one of mine, and a Moss 590 (slug, mind you) in the other, clinching both and keeping eyes on Hammock.
+We're all huddled in the only room that does not have windows, my dog's paw in one of mine, and a Moss 590 (slug, mind you) in the other, clinching both and keeping eyes on Hammock.
 He's been quiet, but whatever is outside knows that he exists, *by name*, and he's aware of its presence as well.

 The hair on his back is as raised as I've ever seen, and I know the size of his teeth (40lb hound mix) but I've never once seen him use them the way he was.